 What if we have innate cravings for ALL of the essential nutrients, and what if we keep eating until we get enough of them?

-Hence, rather than avoiding bad things in food, the ultimate quest in the nutrition space should be to understand what foods we need to prioritise to get the nutrients we need to be satiated and thrive without having to consume excess energy!
+Hence, rather than avoiding bad things in food, the ultimate quest in the nutrition space should be to understand what foods we should prioritise to get the nutrients we need to be satiated and thrive without having to consume excess energy!

 Bringing It All Together